Following Franz Kafka in Prague: the places he lived and worked

 "<yoastmark

-This is where Kafka worked almost until the end of his life.
+This is where Kafka worked for almost his entire life.
 He retired early due to his health condition, but he worked for the Institute for nearly 14 years.
-Although Franz Kafka complained a lot about his working life, the truth is that he was an excellent employee.
-He was promoted several times throughout his career: he started as an assistant but quickly climbed the Institute ladder.
-Finally, in 1922, a few months before his early retirement, Kafka took the position of Senior Secretary.
+Although Franz Kafka frequently complained about his working life, he was an excellent employee.

 The building of the Workers’ Accident Insurance Institute for the Kingdom of Bohemia still exists.
 However, today, it operates as a hotel.
 You can find it at 7 Na Porici.